RaghadMohammedAli/coffeeroasters-LandingPage/README.md

 A responsive landing page for a coffee subscription service, built from scratch with vanilla HTML, CSS, and JavaScript.

 Overview
-Coffeeroasters ia a front-end landing page for a fictional artisan coffee subscription brand.
+Coffeeroasters is a front-end landing page for a fictional artisan coffee subscription brand.
 The site walks visitors through the brand's coffee collection, the value proposition, and a simple 3-step subscription process - all wrapped in a clean, warm-toned design with smooth scroll animations.

 Features
 * Fully responsive design - adapts smoothly across desktop, tablet, and mobile.